 During the first week of April, our wish came true.
 We stayed for a week at Gulf State Park in Gulf Shores, Alabama, right in the midst of prime birding territory.
 We made field trips to Fort Morgan State Park (25 miles away) and Dauphin Island (a 30-minute ferry crossing from Ft.
 Morgan).
-Our efforts paid off with up-close encounters with buntings, hummingbirds, orioles, tanagers, warblers and other beautiful brightly colored species.
+Our efforts paid off with up-close encounters with hummingbirds, warblers, and other beautiful brightly colored species.

 Coastal Alabama: A Birding Hotspot

 In early spring, the coast of Alabama is one of the top birding spots in the Southeast.
 That’s because it’s one of the first places that neotropical migrants make landfall after their arduous 600-mile flight across the Gulf of Mexico.
-Each spring, millions of birds gather on the Yucatan peninsula, journeying from their winter homes in Central and South America to prepare for the flight to their summer breeding grounds in North America.
+Each spring, millions of birds gather on the Yucatan peninsula.
+They journey from their winter homes in Central and South America to prepare for the flight to their summer breeding grounds in North America.

-It’s difficult to imagine any birds, but especially the tiny ones, making that demanding trip—a ruby-throated hummingbird weighs barely more than a penny!
-They fly across the Gulf in one night, navigating by the magnetic fields of the earth and the constellations.
-Come daybreak, if they’re strong and lucky, they’ve reached land, and have the opportunity to rest and refuel before continuing on to their nesting grounds throughout North America.
+It’s difficult to imagine any birds, but especially the tiny ones, making that demanding trip.
+A Ruby-throated Hummingbird weighs barely more than a penny!
+They fly across the Gulf in one night, navigating by the magnetic fields of the Earth and the constellations.
+Come daybreak, if they’re strong and lucky, they’ve reached land.
+They then have the opportunity to rest and refuel before continuing on to their nesting grounds throughout North America.

 Observing A Bird-Banding Event